-TDS Christmass Outing at Uptown Loft Friday, December 16 at 9:00pm
+TDS Salsa Outing at Uptown Loft Friday, April 28th at 8:45pm

 2464 Yonge Street, just north of Eglinton.
 Cover is $10 and includes an intermediate or beginner lesson from 9 - 10pm.
-About 250ppl expected!
+About 150ppl expected!
 For more info.
 Map.

-TDS Bachata Party, TBA at 8:45PM at Empress Walk
+TDS Bachata Party, April 22nd at 8:45PM at Empress Walk

 5095 Yonge St, North of Sheppard, 2nd floor at Empress Walk Mall.
-Cover $7 on Sun, $5 on Wed, $10 for Saturday Night Parties.
 Everyone welcome.
 More info.
 Map.

 A little while ago, Andrea had asked for tips from a leader’s perspective on how to become a better follower.
 While attending this week’s Sunday social, I spent my focus on coming up with some thoughts on this subject.
 While I haven’t truly learned to follow, I’m hoping that these ideas will help and am looking forward to hearing your imput (whether you lead, follow or both!)